 Shuai Wang is a Research Associate working on tropical cyclones and fully-coupled regional climate modeling at Imperial College London since 2017.
 Shuai completed his Ph.D. on the Atmospheric Physics under the supervision of Prof Ralf Toumi in the Department of Physics at Imperial College.

-Check out our new Science paper on the recent migration of tropical cyclones toward coasts with free access!
+Check out our new Science paper on the recent migration of tropical cyclones toward coasts!

 Shuai is now an Associate Research Scholar at NOAA-GFDL/Princeton Univ.